 - Piloting with quick turnaround can lead by example, promoting enthusiasm and courage to explore new innovations.

-- SMACC is based on alliance entered into by VTT and TUT.
+- SMACC is based on alliance entered into by VTT and Tampere University.
 The strengths of this combination are extensive research-based competence and contacts to enterprises in the manufacturing sector.

 - The principal purpose of SMACC is to support SMEs in the manufacturing industry.
 It provides a strong R&D input to the ecosystem of smart machines and manufacturing.